JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### What about future support for web targets in Kotlin and Compose Multiplatform?

 We're currently focusing resources on WebAssembly (Wasm), which shows great potential.
-You can experiment with our new Kotlin/Wasm backend and Compose Multiplatform for web powered by Wasm.
+You can experiment with our new [Kotlin/Wasm backend](https://kotlinlang.org/docs/wasm-overview.html) and [Compose Multiplatform for Web](https://kotl.in/wasm-compose-example) powered by Wasm.

 As for the JS target, the Kotlin/JS backend has already reached Stable status.
 In Compose Multiplatform, due to resource constraints, we've shifted our focus from JS Canvas to Wasm, which we believe holds more promise.